informatics-isi-edu/ermrest/user-doc/row-level-security.md

     BEGIN;
     ALTER TABLE my_example OWNER TO karlcz;
+	GRANT ermrest TO karlcz; -- needed to allow normal bookkeeping on behalf of table owner when foreign keys exist etc.
     GRANT ALL ON TABLE my_example TO ermrest;
-    COMMIT;
+	GRANT ALL ON SEQUENCE my_example_id_seq TO ermrest; -- needed to allow use of auto-generated serial IDs COMMIT;

 ### Example 2: Enable row-level security